spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 ![ocean-network-gen](https://github.com/spotinst/help/assets/159915991/4c1c7c3f-0d23-478a-9dd5-92056dab0a44)

-5. In the Networking panel, you can update subnets for VNG using the Add VNet subnets and Add Pod subnets drop-down lists, according to the AKS cluster Network Type.
+5. In the Networking panel, you can update subnets for the virtual node group using the Add VNet subnets and Add Pod subnets drop-down lists, according to the AKS cluster Network Type.

     *  For Kubenet, you can add one or more VNet subnets to the VNG (pod subnets are not applicable)
     *  For Azure CNI you can add one or more VNet subnets to the VNG (pod subnets are not applicable)